collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 We've gone to the DjangoCon US website repo.

 * Click the "Fork" button
 * Try to edit a file in a repository that you do not have write permission to.
-GitHub will automatically fork the repo to your user (or organizational) account.
-There will be a message notifying you that it is being forked..
+GitHub will automatically fork the repo to your user account.
+There will be a message notifying you that it is being forked.

 </td></tr>